ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 2. Test in staging but direct your events/logs to production

-    No white listing is required for this environment.
+    No allow-listing is required for this environment.
 The drawback is that you can not simulate customer Logging and Activity Tracker (STR/ATR) instances.
 Follow the steps below:

     In production, create your service Logging and Activity Tracker (STS/ATS) instances.